-- This hike is in the shade in the morning, making it a good option for families looking to escape the hot Zion Park weather.
+- The Zion Grotto hike is in the shade in the morning, making it a good option for families looking to escape the hot Zion Park weather.
 If you are going later in the day, bring lots of water and sunscreen.

-- This trail is not easily stroller accessible as you’d need to carry it over the rocky section.
-The most popular option for child transportation we saw parents using within the park was to put kids in a backpack carrier.
+- The Grotto Trail is not great for strollers due to the need to carry it over the rocky section.
+The most popular option for parents hiking with a baby or toddler in Zion was to put kids in a backpack carrier.

 - No dogs are allowed on The Grotto Trail.

-- Park officials say this is the best trail in the park for wildlife viewing.
+- Park officials say this is the best trail in Zion for wildlife viewing.
 Keep your eyes peeled in the adjacent forest, especially as you near the lake near Zion Lodge.

 Where to Stop for Lunch or a Break

-If you pack your own lunch, the Lodge has a huge grass lawn to sprawl out on under the shade of a massive tree and enjoy a picnic with amazing views.
+If you pack your own lunch, the Lodge has a huge grass lawn to spread out a picnic blanket under the shade of a massive tree and enjoy a picnic with amazing views.

 The small brick building near the Shuttle Stop 6 trailhead is the original Visitor Center for the park.

-The sun can get intense in southern Utah, so bring more water than you think you will need.
-A popular option for hikers in the park was a hydration backpack.
+The sun can get intense in southern Utah, so bring lots of sunscreen and more water than you think you will need.
+A popular option we use to have plenty of water hiking in Zion is a hydration backpack.